-In January 2023, we entered into an exclusive licensing and development agreement for Xork to be developed for use with AT845, Astellas Gene Therapies' investigational AAV-based treatment for Pompe disease in adults.
+In January 2023, we entered into an exclusive licensing and development agreement for Xork to be developed for use with AT845, Astellas' investigational AAV-based treatment for Pompe disease in adults.
 We are responsible for the early development activities and manufacturing of Xork and will maintain the rights for the development of additional indications beyond Pompe disease.
+We intend to work to satisfy our remaining contractual obligations in connection with our partnership with Astellas.